turboflakes/crunch/README.md

 To automate payout of staking rewards for just one or a list of Validators every X hours.

-To get notified about the amount and rate of the total staking rewards each Validator and their Nominators got.
+To get notified about the amount and rate of the total staking rewards each Validator and their Nominators got

+To be informed about era stats for each Validator, e.g. inclusion rate, claimed rewards rate, era points trend, active for current era

 To easily inspect about any unclaimed eras for a given Validator stash